How Long Does It Take to Hire Great SaaS Software Engineers?

-In that time, you lose your chance to make a great first impression and stand out amongst the other companies this candidate may be applying to - or worse, they may take another position before you even have a chance to reach out.
+In that time, you lose your chance to make a great first impression and stand out amongst the multiple companies this candidate may be applying to – or worse, they may take another position before you even have a chance to reach out.

-This aggregate timeline data is useful for planning purposes, but if you need to hire more software engineers now, there’s probably an equally-pressing concern on your mind: your time.
+This aggregate timeline data is useful for planning purposes, but if you need to hire more software developers now, there’s an equally-pressing concern on your mind: your time.
 After all, your team has product roadmap goals to hit, and as Steve’s story taught us, ambitious hiring goals can be the biggest threat to hitting key product milestones.